-If you lost your SD traffic ticket, contact either the magistrate court (misdemeanor cases) or circuit court (felony cases) for lost ticket information.
+If you have a lost ticket, contact either the magistrate court (misdemeanor cases) or circuit court (felony cases) for lost ticket information.
 Be ready to verify personal information, such as your name, birth date, SD driver's license, and license plate number.

-South Dakota doesn't provide an online traffic ticket search.
+South Dakota doesn't provide an online service to help you find traffic tickets.

-Your SD court can look up your lost traffic ticket information.
-You just have to figure out which court is handling your traffic ticket.
+Your SD court can look up your lost traffic ticket information; you just have to figure out which court is handling your traffic citation.

-There are a couple of ways you can determine which court has your traffic ticket.
+There are a couple of ways you can determine which court to contact to find traffic ticket information.

 First, determine whether your SD traffic ticket is for a misdemeanor or felony.
 Misdemeanors generally carry penalties of less than 1 year in a county jail (no state penitentiaries), and felonies are punishable by imprisonment in a penitentiary.